RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 ![initial-stack-pointer](https://cloud.githubusercontent.com/assets/14265605/11202751/2c0ac99e-8cb1-11e5-9cb1-a60da827f499.png)
 * note that the LSB of the vector in 0x00000004 is 1 to indicate the Thumb code.

-# Chapter 5: Instruction Set
+# Chap 5: Instruction Set
 ![isa](https://cloud.githubusercontent.com/assets/14265605/11278044/d20624b6-8eae-11e5-94fd-a7217e5ad1cd.png)

 When an operation can be carried out in 16-bit, the compiler will normally